PeakIndicators/Getting-Started-On-Azure-ML/Documents/Anaconda_linux.md

 `bash ~/Downloads/Anaconda2-2019.10-Linux-x86_64.sh`

-**note**—Include the bash command regardless of whether or not you are using Bash shell.
+**Note**—Include the bash command regardless of whether or not you are using Bash shell.

-**note**—If you did not download to your Downloads directory, replace ~/Downloads/ with the path to the file you downloaded.
+**Note**—If you did not download to your Downloads directory, replace ~/Downloads/ with the path to the file you downloaded.

 3. The installer prompts *“In order to continue the installation process, please review the license agreement.”* Click **Enter** to view license terms.
 &nbsp;